-Unlike most tournaments where the qualification process takes place over a day or couple of days at the tournament site, qualifying for the IFPA Spanish Championship Series is based on results from a series of IFPA endorsed tournaments in Spain.
+Unlike most tournaments where the qualification process takes place over one or couple of days at the tournament site, qualifying for the IFPA Spanish Championship Series is based on results from a series of IFPA endorsed tournaments in Spain.
 Utilizing the World Pinball Player Rankings (WPPR) points system, the IFPA will be tracking results from these ESPCS events, maintaining a custom ranking.
-The schedule for the 2017 ESPCS season is available here while the current standings for the 2017 ESPCS season are available here.
+The schedule for the 2018 ESPCS season is available here while the current standings for the 2018 ESPCS season are available here.

 2. How to Obtain Points

 The answer is simple: participating in any of the IFPA endorsed events included in the ESPCS 2018 schedule will grant points to any player competing on it.

 At Spain is fairly common that pinball tournaments consist of two categories: Main competition and classics (with a good number of spanish manufactured tables).
 Therefore both categories give WPPR points and both categories count also towards ESPCS final standings.